rostislav-nikitin/coasyncpp/README.md

 }
 ```

-The next piece of code shows how coayncpp can be used to generate sequences of values.
+The next piece of code shows how coasyncpp can be used to generate sequences of values.

 ```C++
 #include <coasync/async.hpp>